Python-GIS-book/site/source/part2/chapter-08/md/00-representing-spatial-networks.md

 ### Directed graph

 Networks can be `directed` or `undirected`, which determines the `directionality`, i.e. in which direction the nodes are connected to each other.
 In broad terms, the directionality determines how the interaction happens (or is allowed to happen) between the nodes.
 In directed graphs, `edges` are always directed, meaning that we need to define the direction how the nodes are connected to each other for each edge.
 For instance, if we want to have an edge between nodes `A` and `B` that can be traversed to both direction we actually need to construct two edges (also called as a `multi-edge`), i.e. one per direction: 1) the node A is connected to node B, and, 2) the node B is connected to node A. We briefly described this logic already in Chapter 5 (see Figure 5.8 and Table 5.1).
 These kind of directed edges are sometimes called as `arcs`.
-A good example of such directed network is a street network where considering directionality is important as the travel direction can be restricted to a certain direction in specific parts of the network due to one-way-streets (e.g. when travelling by car).
-However, networks do not always need to be directed in the context of transport.
-Undirected graphs can be used e.g. for walking or cycling related network analysis, as with those travel modes it is typically possible to travel the same street in any direction you like.
+Some real-world networks where considering the directionality is important include e.g. rivers that flow to specific direction (from upstream to downstream) or a city street network where the travel direction can be restricted to a certain direction in specific parts of the network due to one-way-streets when travelling by car.
+However, in the context of transport networks do not always need to be directed.
+Undirected graphs can be used typically for walking or cycling related network analysis, as with those travel modes it is possible to travel the same street in any direction you like (although exceptions exist, such as in Denmark or Netherlands).

 We can create a directed graph with `networkx` in a very similar manner as we did in the previous section when we created an undirected graph.
 To initialize a directed graph, we can use the `nx.MultiDiGraph()` that allows the creation of multiple edges between the same pair of nodes: